tdwg/website/community/osr/humboldt-extension/index.md

 - [Yi-Ming Gan](mailto:ymgan@naturalsciences.be) - Royal Belgian Institute of Natural Sciences

 ## Motivation

-**NOTE: this Task Group has completed its work.
-There may be future task groups formed to continue development of the extension -- contact the convener if you are interested in being involved.**

 Species inventories are routinely performed and offer particular value for characterizing biodiversity and its change.
 However, reporting standards allowing these inventories to be re‐used, compared to one another, and further integrated with other sources of biodiversity data are lacking, impeding their broadest utility.
 The Darwin Core standard currently allows sharing some of the information related to inventories, i.e., terms samplingProtocol, sampleSizeValue, sampleSizeUnit, samplingEffort.
 However, it still presents a limited ability to express detailed reporting of scope (spatial, temporal, taxonomic, and environmental), as well as a whole suite of commonly measured aspects of inventory sampling processes (e.g., direct or inferred measures of sampling effort).